 In January, the eight-week winter session of 2020 began.
 As always, the first thing to do is plan out the lessons!
 Planning for lessons is easier said than done.
 What people don’t know is that a lot of external factors go into planning for each lesson.
 For each session, there is an overall goal set into place.
 In order to reach this goal, skills to work on are determined for every week, and then are implemented in various, unique ways based on the needs of the participant.

-What we can tell so far is that sometimes, the plans don’t really go as planned.
+Sometimes, the plans don’t really go as planned.
 What makes it easier is that the team “shares one brain.”
-What Jess and the team mean by this, is that they all have to be pretty in sync in order for lessons to go smoothly.
+By this, Jess means that they all have to be in sync in order for lessons to go smoothly.

 Pairing a Rider with a Horse

 There are many variables that go into play when assigning each rider to a horse.
-This includes but is not limited to: assigning appropriate size ratio between horse and participant (e.g. a 5 year old may ride one of our ponies instead one of our biggest horses).
-There’s also exploring the variables of skill level, sensory levels, availability and how active the participant is.
+This includes but is not limited to: assigning appropriate size ratio between horse and participant.
+For example, a 5-year-old may ride one of our ponies instead of one of our biggest horses.
+There’s also exploring the variables of skill level, sensory levels, availability, and how active the participant is.
 So, if the participant is less active, they will be paired with a more active horse.

 After pairing each participant with the right horse, Jessica, Maggie, and/or Taylor may find that their pairing was actually not a good fit.
-This can happen when it looks like a good match on paper and in initial lessons, but doesn’t end up being what the participant needs.
-For example, maybe what they thought to be their less-active participant was shy on the first day, but then branches out, and becomes very active.
-Then this means, the TR team would pair that participant with a less-active horse to improve the experience for both the horse and rider.
+This can happen when it looks like a good match on paper and in initial lessons but doesn’t end up being what the participant needs.
+For example, maybe what they thought to be their less-active participant was shy on the first day, but then branches out and becomes very active.
+The Therapeutic Riding team would then pair that participant with a less-active horse to improve the experience for both the horse and rider.

 A BIG Thanks to Our Volunteers

-It is known that this program is heavily supported by dedicated volunteers who put their time into helping those that we serve.
-If you or someone you know may be interested in volunteering for the TR program, please email us at: email@example.com or call: 301-349-4007
+This program is heavily supported by dedicated volunteers who put their time into helping those that we serve.
+If you or someone you know may be interested in volunteering for the TR program, please email us at email@example.com or call 301-349-4007.